-In the field, bin cards that identify stacks of items may be called stack cards.
+In the field, bin cards that identify stacks of items might be called stack cards.
 In this handbook, the term "bin card" refers to both a bin card and a stack card.

-9.3.3 FIRE RISK MITIGATION
+FIRE RISK MITIGATION

 Every storage facility should have systems in place for fire protection, prevention, egress, and firefighting.
 The subsections below list ways to mitigate fire risk and steps to take in fire response.